-In this post: If you enjoy decorating with romantic French Country style, try adding a little pink Christmas tree to your holiday decor.⇒
+In this post: If you enjoy romantic French Country style, try adding pink Christmas decorations and a pink Christmas tree to your holiday decor.⇒

 It’s really hard to feel down when you’re surrounded by pink.

-Such was my thought when I set out to decorate for the holidays this year.
-My favorite tree thus far was the white tree I did last year, with pale pink ornaments.
+Such was my thought when I set out to decorate this room for the holidays.
+My favorite tree thus far was the white tree I decorated simply with pale pink ornaments.
 But I’ve since re-decorated the living room and pulled out most of the color.
 In a room that’s primarily cream and greige, the white tree wouldn’t have quite the same impact.

 But I still wanted that soft rosy feel.

 That’s when I got bitten by the pink tree bug.
-After a tough year, I was wanting something pretty.
+I was wanting something pretty.

 Cotton candy pretty.

 Our living room still has some pale pink accents.
 Soft and offbeat.
 Not in-your-face Barbie pink, but gentle and blushing.
 I had to be careful what kind of pink I got.

 Let’s be clear from the start.
 A pink tree is not even trying to look natural.
 But I still wanted it to be elegant.
 Romantic.
 French inspired.
 I shopped online and did my best to gauge the color from what I saw on the screen.
 Then I held my breath until the package came.
 I just didn’t want it to look like middle-school pink.

 But when it came it was fine, especially in the blazing sunlight that was streaming through the window that day.
 It had just enough color, and I knew that what I added to it would define it even further.
 I used rose gold ornaments to emphasize the warm undertones, bits of silver and gold for a note of bling, and soft white to temper the color.